JengRuWu/To-do-list-tracker/README.md

 # To-do-list-tracker

-* This to-do list tracker is written in html/css/javascript.
+* This to-do list tracker is written in HTML, CSS and JavaScript.
 * You can add, remove and crossout to-do items with this tracker.

 # Guide